YU Guangchuang

 ((virus10:0.85,virus9)):0.5):0.98);

-is still limitedggtree
+R is still limited

 beast_file <- system.file("examples/MCC_FluA_H3.tree", package="ggtree")